-Of course, Soars and his powerhouse trio the Red Hots — including drummer Chris Peet and bassist Cleveland Fredrick — are no strangers to live performance either.
-Soars and Peet have played together for the past 16 years, while Fredrick, “the new guy,” has been with the band since 2016.
+Of course, Soars and his powerhouse trio the Red Hots — including drummer Chris Peet and bassist Cleveland Frederick — are also no strangers to electrifying live performances.
+It’s little wonder; Soars and Peet have played together for nearly 20 years, while Fredrick, “the new guy,” has been with the band since 2016.
 They’ve proven their mettle on stages both nationally and internationally, played blues festivals from Belgium to Brazil, and shared stages with the likes of Buddy Guy, Joe Bonamassa.
 Brian Setzer and Larry Graham.

 “I consider myself both blessed and honored to get to play music for people,” Soars says humbly.
 “It’s a privilege.
 I am extremely grateful and I never take it for granted for a minute.
 I love putting smiles on folks faces and maybe help some folks forget about their troubles for a while.
 Seeing people dancing, and having a good time puts a smile on my face.”